rougesteelproject/Role-Association-Crossover/README.md

--- Error handling when attempting to get an actor who is not already in the database -- A way to revert a merged mr, rather than resetting the mr of each role -- A way to add user-made roles to replace the ... or 'additional voices' for actors w/ multiple roles, such as in 'Skyrim' -- The property 'fictional_in_universe' needs to get moved from mr's to roles, to resolve eg: Buzz Lightyear the toy having same MR as fictional Buzz the movie character
+-- Error handling when attempting to get an actor who is not already in the database -- A way to revert a merged mr, rather than resetting the mr of each role -- A way to add user-made roles to replace the ... or 'additional voices' for actors w/ multiple roles, such as in 'Skyrim' -- A strategy for merging duplicate actors/actresses who have changed their name [such as "Comona Lewin"] -- The property 'fictional_in_universe' needs to get moved from mr's to roles, to resolve eg: Buzz Lightyear the toy having same MR as fictional Buzz the movie character
 -- Allow the search function to look in descriptions or bios?